-Pistol Squats or one-legged squat is one of the best exercises to build up strength in legs and gluteal muscles.
+Single leg squat or the Pistol Squat is one of the best exercises for strength in legs and glutes.
 It trains everything that is important for fitness: Strength, coordination, balance and endurance.

 The advantage of one-legged training lies in the high activation of numerous muscles.
 The one-legged squats, for example, trains not only the leg muscles but also deeper muscles.
 This has an enormous stabilizing effect on the ankles, knee joints, hips, and back.

-In addition, pistol squats wonderfully train muscle interaction, also known as intramuscular coordination, and balance.
+In addition, Pistol Squat wonderfully trains muscle interplay, also called intramuscular coordination, as well as balance.
 Furthermore, they put little strain on the back, because you need significantly less weight compared to exercises with both legs.
 This is a very good alternative for everyone who has to do with back pain.

 ALMOST ALL MOVEMENTS IN EVERYDAY LIFE OR IN SPORT TAKE PLACE WITH ONE ARM OR ONE LEG.